teaching-lab/stack-cs-activities/activities/good-bad-ugly/README.md

 ## Setup and preparation

+* Print the [code snippets](code.pdf).
+Use one-sided printing.
-* Print the [code snippets](code.pdf) and cut it so that you have 10 snippets and the 3 categories for each group.
+* Cut the papers so that you have 10 snippets and the 3 categories for each group.

 ## Activity overview